tedchen529/timew-formatter/USER_GUIDE.md

 node analyzer.js 2025-10-27 - 2025-10-29
 node analyzer.js 2025-10-27 - 2025-10-29 export
 node analyzer.js 2025-10-27 - 2025-10-29 just workday
+node analyzer.js 2025-10-27 - 2025-10-29 except offday
 node analyzer.js 2025-10-27 - 2025-10-29 export just workday workday-outlier
+node analyzer.js 2025-10-27 - 2025-10-29 export except offday offday-alone
 ```

 **Notes:**

-- Day type filtering is only available for date ranges, not single dates.
+- Day type filtering (`just` and `except`) is only available for date ranges, not single dates.
+- You cannot use both `just` and `except` filters in the same command.
 - Results are printed to the console and optionally exported as JSON.

 ---